bevyengine/rfcs/rfcs/41-ui-navigation.md

 - ui-navigation provides default input systems, but it's possible to disable them and instead use custom ones.
   This is why we restrict interactions with navigation to events.
-- ui-navigation provides a system to declare buttons as "leading to menu X" in order to create menu trees.
 - It is possible to create isolated menus by using the `NavMenu` component.
 - All `Focusable` children in the `NavMenu` entity's tree will be part of this menu, and moving using a gamepad from one focusable in a menu